jcarbonnell/DFS_manager/README.md

 - ~~Set up IPFS & Pinata~~.
 - ~~Create & Deploy a minimal smart contract to mainnet~~.
 - ~~Create & Deploy a minimal Storage Agent on NEAR AI registry~~.
-- Test IPFS upload with 1.
+- ~~Test IPFS upload with 1.
 NEAR CLI, 2.
 AI Agent, 3.
-Smart Contract.
+Smart Contract~~.
 - Grow the team of AI Agents and the smart contract with more features.

 ### Repository content: